Germany To Boost Troop Deployment In Lithuania Amid Ukraine Tensions - UrduPoint

 Germany currently has 500 soldiers stationed as part of NATO forces in Lithuania.

-The boosted German force in the Baltic nation would make Lithuania Germany's second biggest deployment after Mali.
+The boosted German force would make Lithuania Germany's second biggest deployment after Mali.

-Berlin had come under fire over its refusal to send weapons to Ukraine despite repeated requests from Kiev.
+Berlin had come under fire over its refusal to send weapons to Ukraine despite repeated requests from Kyiv.

 Its offer instead to dispatch 5,000 helmets was widely ridiculed recently.